Ethan-Olowo/secure_remote_com/README.md

 ## Introduction

 This project implements a secure data transfer system over the internet using the AES symmetric encryption algorithm.
 The system is designed for secure communication between two remote computers.
 It encrypts messages on the sender's side and transmits them to the receiver.
-The encryption key (used as a One-Time Password, OTP) is sent to the receiver's mobile phone via SMS.
+The encryption key (used as a One-Time Password, OTP) is sent to the receiver's mobile phone via SMS (currently simulated in the console).
 The receiver must enter this OTP to decrypt and read the message.
 This approach ensures both confidentiality and secure key transfer.

 ## Key Objectives